a8851625/Faster-Whisper-Openai-Api/README.md

 - `temperature`: A float value for the temperature parameter.
 - `timestamp_granularities[]`: A list of timestamp granularities.
 The API will return a transcription of the audio in the requested format.
 If there is an error processing the request, the API will return a 400 or 500 error with an error message.
-## Installation
-Here you may include instructions on how to install your project.
-## Contributing
-Here you may include information on how others can contribute to your project.